Town of Banff

 07. SkiBig3

-Ski a combined total of 8,000 acres of terrain across three alpine ski resorts.
-Skiers can purchase a SkiBig3 pass to try Mt.
-Norquay, Lake Louise Ski Resort, and Banff Sunshine Village while visiting Banff.
-Each resort is set against the backdrop of the Canadian Rockies for magical big-mountain skiing.
+Ski across a combined total of 8,000 acres of terrain spread over three alpine ski resorts.
+Skiers can purchase a SkiBig3 pass to experience Mount Norquay, Lake Louise Ski Resort, and Banff Sunshine Village during their visit to Banff.
+Each resort is set against the majestic backdrop of the Canadian Rockies, offering an unforgettable high-mountain skiing experience.

 • Banff gondola with mountains in the background

-For a sprawling view of the Rocky Mountain range, Bow Valley, and the town of Banff, a ride up the Banff Gondola is a must.
-Head to the summit of Sulphur Mountain and cruise the boardwalk to Cosmic Ray Station and Sanson’s Peak.
-Here you can learn about the history of Canada’s first National Park and dine on the rooftop patio for a stunning sunset in the alpine.
+For panoramic views of the Rocky Mountains, the Bow Valley, and the town of Banff, a gondola ride is a must.
+Take the Banff Gondola and head to the top of Sulphur Mountain and walk along the boardwalk to the Cosmic Ray Station and Sanson Peak.
+There, you can learn about the history of Canada’s first national park and enjoy a meal on the summit terrace while taking in a spectacular mountain sunset.

 Unique Experiences